google/mathsteps/CONTRIBUTING.md

 What should I know before I get started?

-- Code of Conduct
+- code of conduct
+- decisions around how we built mathsteps
 - mathJS expression trees
-- decisions around how we built mathsteps

 Contributing